Louis Coleman: Los Angeles Dodgers

-On February 19, he signed a one-year, $725,000, free agent contract with the Los Angeles Dodgers.
-As a member of the Dodgers bullpen in 2016, he pitched in 61 games with a 2–1 record and 4.69 ERA.
+On February 19, 2016, Coleman signed a one-year, $725,000 contract with the Los Angeles Dodgers.
+As a member of the Dodgers' bullpen in 2016, he pitched in 61 games with a 2–1 record, 4.69 ERA, and 45 strikeouts.
+On December 2, the Dodgers non-tendered Coleman, making him a free agent.

 Cincinnati Reds

 On January 10, 2017, Coleman signed a minor league contract with the Cincinnati Reds.
-He was released on June 19, 2017.
+In 25 appearances for the Triple-A Louisville Bats, he compiled a 2-1 record and 2.21 ERA with 44 strikeouts and 2 saves across 36 2/3 innings pitched.
+Coleman was released by the Reds organization on June 13.

 Arizona Diamondbacks

 On June 23, 2017, Coleman signed a minor league contract with the Arizona Diamondbacks.
-He was released on August 26, 2017.
+In 25 appearances for the Triple-A Reno Aces, he compiled a 2-1 record and 2.30 ERA with 33 strikeouts across 27 1/3 innings pitched.
+Coleman was released by the Diamondbacks organization on August 26.

 Detroit Tigers

 On February 23, 2018, Coleman signed a minor league contract with the Detroit Tigers.
-On May 12, 2018, the Tigers purchased Coleman's minor league contract and added him to the major league roster.
-In 51 1/3 relief innings for the 2018 Tigers, Coleman posted a 4–1 record with a 3.51 ERA and 41 strikeouts.
-On November 29, 2018, Coleman re-signed to a minor league deal with the Tigers.
-He was assigned to AAA Toledo Mud Hens to start the 2019 season.
-Coleman was released by the organization on July 4, 2019.
+On May 12, the Tigers purchased Coleman's minor league contract and added him to the major league roster.
+In 51 1/3 relief innings for the Tigers, Coleman posted a 4–1 record with a 3.51 ERA and 41 strikeouts.
+On October 24, Coleman was removed from the 40-man roster and sent outright to the Triple-A Toledo Mud Hens, but he rejected the assignment and elected free agency the following day.

+On November 29, 2018, Coleman re-signed with Detroit on a minor league contract.

+New York Mets

+On May 29, 2019, Coleman signed a minor league contract with the New York Mets.
+In 12 appearances for the Triple-A Syracuse Mets, he logged a 5.93 ERA with 12 strikeouts across 13 2/3 innings pitched.
+Coleman was released by the Mets organization on July 4.